 - For women at increased breast cancer risk

-Some other types of less common, benign tumors and conditions can also be found in the breast.
+Some other types of less common, benign or non-cancerous tumors and conditions can also be found in the breast.

 Radial scars do not usually cause symptoms, but they are important for 2 reasons.
 First, if they are large enough, they may look like cancer on a mammogram, or even on a biopsy.
 Second, they are linked to a slight increase in the woman’s risk of developing breast cancer.

 Women who have them may be advised to see the doctor more often than usual.
 Many doctors recommend removing radial scars.

 Lipomas (lie-po-muhs or lip-oh-muhs) are benign fatty tumors that can appear almost anywhere in the body, including the breast.
 They are usually not tender.

 Other benign lumps or tumors that are sometimes found in the breast include hamartomas (ham-ar-TOE-muhs), hemangiomas (he-man-jee-OH-muhs), hematomas (he-muh-TOE-muhs), adenomyoeptheliomas (ad-uh-no-my-oh-ep-ith-ee-lee-OH-muhs), and neurofibromas (nur-oh-fie-BRO-muhs).

 None of these conditions raises breast cancer risk, but they may need to be biopsied or removed to know what they are.